tc39/proposal-seeded-random/README.md

 This proposal is focused specifically on making a seeded PRNG, and intentionally matches the signature/behavior of the current unseeded `Math.random()`.
 I don't intend to explore additional random methods here, as they should exist in both seeded and unseeded forms.

 Instead, <https://github.com/tc39-transfer/proposal-random-functions> is a separate proposal for adding more random functions to the existing unseeded functionality.
-The intention is that the `SeededPRNG` object from this proposal will grow all the same methods, so if we added `Math.randomInt()`, we'd also get `SeededPRNG.randomInt()`, etc.
+The intention is that the `Random.Seeded` object from this proposal will grow all the same methods, so if we added `Math.randomInt()`, we'd also get `Random.Seeded.randomInt()`, etc.

 Whichever proposal advances first will just concern itself with itself, and whichever advances second will carry the burden of defining that overlap.
-(That is, if this proposal goes first, then `proposal-random-functions` will define that all its methods also exist on `SeededPRNG`; if it goes first, then this proposal will define that all the new random functions also exist as `SeededPRNG` methods.)
+(That is, if this proposal goes first, then `proposal-random-functions` will define that all its methods also exist on `Random.Seeded`; if it goes first, then this proposal will define that all the new random functions also exist as `Random.Seeded` methods.)